-Distressed asset portfolios and other long-term receivables from investments are financial instruments that are accounted for under IAS 39 and are measured at amortized cost using the effective interest rate method ("EIR").
-The effective interest rate method is a method of calculating the amortized cost of a distressed asset portfolio/receivable and of allocating interest income over the expressed life of the portfolio/receivable; the allocated interest income is recorded as revenue on invested assets, in the financial statements.
-The EIR is the rate that discounts estimated future purchased portfolio cash receipts through the expected life of the purchased portfolio/receivable.
+Distressed asset portfolios and other long-term receivables from investments are financial instruments that are accounted for under IFRS 9 and are measured at amortized cost using the effective interest rate method ("EIR").
+The effective interest rate method is a method of calculating the amortized cost of a distressed asset portfolio/receivable and of allocating interest income over the expressed life of the portfolio/receivable; the allocated interest income is recorded within revenue on invested assets, in the financial statements.
+The EIR is the rate that discounts estimated future purchased portfolio/receivable.
 The EIR is determined at the time of purchase of the portfolio.
 The estimation of cash flow forecasts is a key estimation uncertainty fundamental within this critical accounting policy.